Pakistan PM won't retract criticism of military

 In an interview with Chinese media, Gilani said the filings were "unconstitutional," infuriating the military's high command, who issued a stern press release on Wednesday.

-"There can be no allegation more serious than what the honorable prime minister has leveled," it said.
+"There can be no allegation more serious than what the honourable prime minister has levelled," it said.

 "This has very serious ramifications with potentially grievous consequences for the country."

-Gilani further infuriated the army on Wednesday by sacking the defense secretary, retired Lieutenant General Naeem Khalid Lodhi, for "gross misconduct and illegal action which created misunderstanding" between institutions.
+Gilani further infuriated the army on Wednesday by sacking the defence secretary, retired Lieutenant General Naeem Khalid Lodhi, for "gross misconduct and illegal action which created misunderstanding" between institutions.

 Lodhi was the most senior civil servant responsible for military affairs, a post usually seen as the military's main advocate in the civilian bureaucracy.